lucapette/website/content/writing/my-programming-principles.md

 solve anything that comes your way.
 Let me tell you a story that illustrates what I mean from my first job.

-In the summer of 2006, I joined a company in Roma that run a system that processed hundreds of million of events per day from games boxes for poker (TODO look for a better name here?).
-The legislation in Italy states these machines had to return 75% of their bets so our system collected _any_ event these machines produced.
-We run monitoring and fraud detection algorithm and the whole system was written used PL/SQL.
-It was a giant Microsoft SQL server installation and the system was a large collection of stored procedure (don't judge me for this architecture yeah?
-I had nothing to do with this).
-I think it was roughly 200 stored procedures calling each other.
-These stored procedure parsed the events, stored the processed data in various tables, and run a bunch of algorithm to figure out if the machines were playing a fair game.
-It was very complicated for a first job.
+In the summer of 2006, I joined a company in Roma that processed hundreds of million of events per day for poker machines.
+The legislation in Italy states these machines had to return 75% of money bet so our system collected _any_ event these machines produced.
+The company run monitoring and fraud detection algorithms.
+The whole system was a large collection of stored procedures (don't judge me for this architecture OK?
+I didn't design it) on the top of a giant Microsoft SQL Server installation.
+These stored procedure parsed the events, stored the processed data in various tables, and run a bunch of algorithms to figure out if the machines were playing a fair game.
+It was complicated for a first job.

 My first big task was to make use of a reserved part of the input string (events where large blobs of text.
 I think they came in vai upd?
 I'm not sure).
 In practice this meant I had to figure out the impact of this change over the whole system, aka 200 plus stored procedures.

-There was no chance I had the skill to get this done.
-In fact, it took almost a week of despair for me to mouster the courage to tell my boss I had no idea what to do.
+I knew I couldn't do this alone.
+In fact, it took almost a week of despair for me to find the courage and tell my boss I had no idea what to do.
 When I talked to Mario (it was in...
-Italy so ¯\_(ツ)_/¯), his answer shocked me with anger first.
+Italy so ¯\_(ツ)_/¯), his answer filled me with anger first.
 He said something like "let's do this together, it'll take two hours".
-Two hours?
-I got lost for almost a week into this how were we going to solve this problem in two hours?
-Well, he showed me and it was one of the most profound learning experience of my career.
-We got into a meeting room and put the code in a room.
-Then Mario did the most obvious thing: he broke down the problem in small steps.
-We put the code on a screen and took notes with post-it at every step.
-Fast-forward two hours and we had a big whiteboard full of post-it marking every single stored procedure we needed to change and why.
+Two hours?!?
+I lost almost a week trying to make sense of this, how were we going solve this in two hours?
+Well, he showed me and it was one of the most profound learning experience of my career so far.

+We got into a meeting room and Mario did the most obvious thing: he broke down the problem in small steps, one stored procedure after the other.
+We put the code on a screen and took notes at every step.
+Fast-forward two hours and we had a whiteboard full of sticky notes marking every single stored procedure we needed to change and the reason why we had to change it.
 I was amazed.

 Mario had the confidence to solve the problem.
-Because he knew he could do it, there was no fear to cloud his thinking.
-He sat down with me and provided a simple (simple ain't easy eh?) process to break down a large problem into much smaller parts.
-It took four more weeks of work to complete the change and it was my first successful large deployment of my career.
+He knew he could do it so there was no fear to cloud his thinking.
+He sat down with me and executed a simple (simple ain't easy eh?) process laying down the foundation of four weeks of work.
+With his help, this was the first successful large deployment of my career.

-I imagine at this point you may be asking: if confidence has such a amazing effect on my ability to solve difficult problems, what would you want to balance it with?
+I imagine at this point you may be asking: if confidence has such a amazing effect on your ability to solve difficult problems, what would you want to balance it with?
 Well the answer is confidence feeds on ego.
 That's a problem.

-While confidence makes me stronger, ego makes me do dumb things.
-Unfortunately it's tricky to distinguish between the two, they're so closely correlated.
-What makes a big difference is the perspective from which you look at the world.
+While confidence makes me stronger, ego makes me dumb.
+At times, I had troubles telling them apart, after all they're closely correlated.
+The big difference is the perspective from which you look at things.
 A confident person knows what they can do, they value help, they give credit where it's due.
 An egoist thinks only they can do it, they don't seek for help, they take credit from other people.
+This distinction makes a big difference in how I approach a problem.
-OK ego is bad, makes me do dumb things but why is it detrimental to my ability to solve a problem?
-The answer is again perspective.
-I am looking at a problem from a piedistal and I'm going to underestimate it.
-I'm not going to plan enough because "hey I'm great! of course I will solve this".
+When I'm confident, I take my time to break a problem down in small parts, I research the subject, I ask for help, I plan accurately.
+When I'm high on ego I look at a problem from a pedestal, I underestimate it.
+I plan badly because "hey I'm great! of course I will solve this on the go, planning is for losers".

-What I want is to stay humble so I can use my confidence to solve a problem without underestimating anything.
-The way I make sure I can balance my confidence is by putting to practice the idea "we're all junior at most things".
+That's why I seek ways to balance my confidence.
+You need enough confidence to fear no problem but not too much to get high on Ego.
+The way I do this is by putting to practice the idea "we're all junior at most things".
 So I learn new things.
-When it comes to programming, it means I try to solve problems in areas I have no idea about.
-Try some problem that seems really hard.
-Like a compiler.
-You're going to find out that, it's really hard yes but it's also a program like any other program you already wrote.
-You will learn things and stay humble.
+Just in the past few years, I tried drawing, rubik cubes, Chess, you name it.
+When it comes to programming, I try to solve problems in areas I have no idea about.
+I try some problem that seem really scary.
+Like writing a programming language.
+While I only toyed with programming languages so far, I wrote enough code to find out that yes it's indeed hard but it's also "just" a program like.
+The journey is humbling and the reward is two-fold: a balanced confidence and expanded knowledge.